 - Output quality: The print output differentiates a good pricing gun from a bad one.
 After all, you want your customers to read the price and other information you print on your tags.

 - Accessories: A pricing gun will require Ink rollers and labels.
 Make sure the company you choose always has these supplies on hand.
 Similarly, it would help if you also kept extra supplies of these accessories.
-Set a minimum for ordering more supplies so you will not get caught shorthanded.
+Set a minimum threshold for ordering more supplies to avoid getting caught shorthanded.

 - Cost: There are numerous advantages to using a pricing gun.
 The money and time saved over other labeling options makes the price gun an easy choice.
 For less than the cost of a few hundred labels, you can buy a pricing gun.
 Pricing guns have a simple design that is easy to use and maintain with reasonable shipping cost.